danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 <div id="eg3"/>

-#### Using a URIResolver to resolve references to schemas defined in external files
+#### Using a ResolveURI to resolve references to schemas defined in external files

 In this example, the main schema defines a reference using the `$ref` property to a second schema, defined in an external file `name-defs.json`,